Recommendations

 Martin Parr Foundation

-Supporting and promoting photography from the British Isles through exhibitions and events, and preserving the archive and legacy of Martin Parr, the Foundation houses a growing collection of photographic material such as prints, book dummies, portfolios as well the extensive archives of David Hurn, Val Williams and Chris Killip.
+Supporting and promoting photography from the British Isles through exhibitions and events and preserving the archive and legacy of Martin Parr, the Foundation houses a growing collection of photographic material such as prints, book dummies (which are final mock-ups of books prior to printing) and portfolios, as well the extensive archives of photographers David Hurn and Chris Killip, and curator Val Williams.
 Events include public artist talks and educational workshops.

 IndividualTiana Clarke Please note this is an example card and not a reflection of the final product